Employment Specialist Jobs in USA with Visa Sponsorship

 Do Employment Specialist positions qualify for H-1B sponsorship?

-Yes, Employment Specialist roles typically qualify for H-1B when they require specialized HR knowledge, employment law expertise, or advanced recruiting skills.
+Yes, Employment Specialist roles typically qualify for H-1B visa when they require specialized HR knowledge, employment law expertise, or advanced recruiting skills.
 The position must require a bachelor's degree in HR, business, psychology, or related field to meet specialty occupation requirements.

 What degree do I need for Employment Specialist visa sponsorship?